2023/2024 School Year

-No extra credit is offered, however, scholars may work with me in tutoring (Wednesdays during FC class & Fridays from 8-10am) to revise classwork, as allowed.
+No extra credit is offered, however, scholars may work with me in tutoring (Wednesdays during FC class & Fridays from 8-10am by appointment) to revise classwork, as allowed.
 There are no quiz retakes however scholars may request an independent creative writing or research project to complete and earn back points.
 Please make these requests via email and I will send you the guidelines.
 These must be requested and completed before the last week of each quarter.

 Grading: The grading scale will follow the ASK Academy standards: A+ = 96-100 % A = 90-95 % B = 80-89 % C = 70-79 % N/C = Below 70 %

 40% Projects & Final Drafts